Excel-DNA/Tutorials/Fundamentals/RibbonBasics/README.md

         app = ExcelDnaUtil.Application      ' This gets the root Excel Application object from the Excel-DNA environment rng = app.Range("A1")               ' Get a Range object for cell A1 on the ActiveSheet

-        rng.Value = "Hello from .NET!"
+        rng.Value = "Hello from .NET!"      ' Set the value in that cell End Sub
-    End Sub

 ```